Server Setup » Tools » Evoke

 using the Conjur

 Encrypting the server keys has the following advantages:

 - Operational Conjur servers do not store any keys in plaintext on the filesystem.
 Application keys are stored in the Linux kernel keyring, and SSL private keys are stored only in memory.

 - Conjur "seed" files, which are used to initialize Standby and Follower servers, contain only encrypted keys and are therefore no longer a part of the threat surface to Conjur itself.

-- The master key that unlocks the server keys can be provided by a dedicated master key facility such as an HSM or Amazon Key Management Service.
+- The master key that unlocks the server keys can be provided by a dedicated master key facility such Amazon Key Management Service or an HSM.